sneha31415/vision_transformers_from_scratch/README.md

 An LSTM network is utilized to generate captions by taking image features and previous word embeddings as input to predict the next word.

-## Vision Transformer (ViT)
+## Vision Transformers model (ViT)
 ### What are transformers?
-Before heading into the vision transformer, lets understand transformers.<br> Since the introduction of transformers in 2017 in the paper [Attention is all you need ](https://arxiv.org/abs/1706.03762)by Google Brain, it steered an interest in its capability in NLP
+Before heading into the vision transformer, lets understand transformers.<br> Since the introduction of transformers in the 2017 paper [Attention is all you need ](https://arxiv.org/abs/1706.03762)by Google Brain, it steered an interest in its capability in NLP
 #### Transformer Architecture
 ![Transformer](assets/transformer_encoder_decoder.png)
 <!--